-Everest Three Peaks Climbing combines three great peaks including highest trekking peak in Nepal Mera Peak 6476 meters, one of the most popular trekking peak in khumbu region Island Peak (6189 meters) also known by (Imja Tse) and one of the challenging trekking peak climbing Lobuche west peak (6145meters) trip to Everest region.
-This exclusive package offers the best possible introduction to mountain climbing- we summit three beautiful 6,000m+ peak that Visit Himalaya Treks carefully design the itinerary to acclimatize and to make challenging high pass Amphu Labtsa pass 5845 meters and best possibilities to summit each peaks.
+Everest Three Peaks Climbing combines three great peaks including the highest trekking peak in Nepal Mera Peak 6476 meters, one of the most popular trekking peaks in the Khumbu region Island Peak (6189 meters) also known as (Imja Tse) and one of the most challenging trekking peak climbing Lobuche East peak (6119meters) trip to Everest region.
+Everest Three Peaks Climbing offers the best possible introduction to mountain climbing- we summit three beautiful 6,000m+ peaks that Visit Himalaya Treks carefully design the itinerary to acclimatize and to make challenging high pass Amphu Labtsa pass 5845 meters and the best possibilities to summit each peak.

 Mera Peak Climbing (6,476m)

 Mera Peak, the highest trekking peak in Nepal comprises a non-technical route and is do-able for any avid climber who has strong determination and fitness level.
 It is the first peak among three peak climbing trails.
 Summit features an astounding view of Mount Cho Oyu, Everest, Lhotse, Nuptse, Makalu, Kanchenjunga, and several other peaks.

 Island peak climbing is a moderately technical trekking peak among Everest's Three Climbing Peaks.
 The climbing route follows a series of scramble rocks, steep approaches, ice, ridge, and glaciers.
 Summit releases a great view of Everest, Nuptse, Lhotse, Ama Dablam, and surrounding peaks.